Montelukast side effects: what patients need to know

 - Sinusitis

 Raised liver enzymes have been reported rarely.
-Very rarely, hepatitis and liver failure have occurred.
-Report any unexplained nausea, fatigue, dark urine or jaundice to your prescriber.
+Very rarely, hepatitis (liver inflammation) and liver failure have happened.

 Managing montelukast side effects